av1kav/concierge/README.md

 1. Confirm healthy status of the control plane and other important Kubernetes services using the `kubectl` CLI:

     > ``kubectl cluster-info``

+1. Build a Linux image with ffmpeg installed to support the `video-to-audio` service and import this image into `k3d`:

+    > ``docker build -t video-to-audio -f Dockerfiles/ffmpeg.Dockerfile .``
+    > ``k3d image import video-to-audio -c cluster-concierge``